sathomas/jsDataV.is/src/text/ch7/03-map.md

 ### Step 7: Draw the Map

-Once we have our data we can draw the map on the page.
+Once we have our data, we can draw the map on the page.
 The code in this step is very similar to that in the previous example.
 Each state will be a `<path>` element within the <span class="smcp">SVG</span> container.
 Using the conventions of <span class="smcp">D3</span>.js, we create a selection of `<path>` elements (line 1) and bind those elements to our data (line 2).
 When there is no element we create one (line 3), and we set its `d` attribute to be the path associated with the data given our projection.
 Note that `path` in line 4 is the object we created in step 4.

 ``` {.javascript .numberLines}
 svg.selectAll("path")